 Through a variety of literary and visual texts, students explore images of and themes related to adolescence in young adult literature.

-Prerequisite: Gen. Ed. literature in English and FYW 100 or FYW 100P (or completion of college writing requirement).
+Prerequisite: Gen. Ed. literature in English and FYW 100, FYW 100H, or FYW 100P (or completion of college writing requirement).

 Offered: Annually.